Micro SD Card Specifications

 QUICK START

-- Make sure to use a 32GB or smaller SD Card.
+- For the EZ-Flash Junior Make sure to use a 32GB or smaller SD Card.
 Only cards up to 32GB are supported.

 - Format the microSD card before first use to ensure the correct file system